appwrite-community/htf24-hackathon-submissions/README.md

 - Create a pull request.

+*Note: Step 2 must only be completed by only one member of your team if you have multiple team members.*

 ## Rules and Code of Conduct

 All participants must agree to the [Rules](RULES.md) and [Code of Conduct](CODE_OF_CONDUCT.md) to participate in the Hackathon.